Code-Institute-Submissions/Musical-Dublin/README.md

 # Debugging
 1. I could not get the Google map to render on the screen.
 After exhausting options including re-writing the code to make sure I had it correct, and checking against the documentation on the Google maps website, I finally decided to comment out an asterisk in the css file which changed the background-color of the entire site to #fefcfb, a variant of white.
 This worked and the map while using the same code, rendered on the site.
+2. I tried a number of different ways of connecting the map markers on the map to the image clicked, i.e the Venues, Education or Shops images.
+I wanted only the shop markers to show when the shop image was clicked and the same for the other two images.
+My first attempt was to add 'marker.setMap(null);' in the jQuery image click event before where I invoked the function to set the markers on the map, i.e venuesLocations() etc. in the maps.js file.
+That only cleared all the markers so next I added an empty array to each function (venuesLocations etc.) .
+Finally I decided to add all the markers in each funtion to the empty array 'businessCoords' then loop through them in the function clearCoords.
+After that I invoked the clearCoords function before the venuesLocations etc., functions and that worked to match the images to the specific markers on the map.